Metric response of relative entropy: A universal indicator of quantum criticality: Response of quantum relative entropy

 with $\{ \hat{\sigma}_{i}^{\alpha} \ | \ \alpha \in [0, x, y, z] \}$ spanning the space of operators acting on the Hilbert space of a single site.
 For our case the non-vanishing correlation functions contributing in this expression are $\langle \sigma^z_i\rangle, \ \langle \sigma^x_i \sigma^x_{i+1}\rangle, \ \langle \sigma^y_i \sigma^y_{i+1}\rangle, \ \langle \sigma^z_i \sigma^z_{i+1}\rangle$ because rest of them vanish due to the symmetry $\mathcal{S}_\text{TFIM}$.
-Now directly from Eq. \eqref{eq:AllTheGs} we can read off the nearest-neighbor reduced density matrix (\textit{cf.} Appendix \ref{subsec:twopointcorrelationsinTFIM})
+Now directly from Eq.~\eqref{eq:AllTheGs} we can read off the nearest-neighbor reduced density matrix (\textit{cf.} Appendix \ref{subsec:twopointcorrelationsinTFIM})

-This expression is exact for any finite system, and due to the exact solvability, we can calculate these for very large systems by doing a sum of $\mathcal{O}(N)$ terms.
-It is also crucial to use the correct quantization of the Brillouin zone as in Table \ref{tab:allowed_momentum_quanta_ALL} for maintaining exactness of the analysis in finite systems, even though they are equivalent in the thermodynamic limit.
+This expression is exact for any finite system, and due to the exact solvability, we can calculate these for very large systems by performing a sum of $\mathcal{O}(N)$ terms.
+It is also crucial to use the correct quantization of the Brillouin zone as in Table \ref{tab:allowed_momentum_quanta_ALL} for obtaining the correct results for finite systems, although these are equivalent in the thermodynamic limit.
 For periodic chains in the case of TFIM, the ground state of a chain of even number of sites is in the even parity sector for all $h$, while that parity flips as $h$ changes sign for all chains of odd sizes.
 So we use $\mathcal{K}_{\text{even}}^0(N)$.
-These allow us to exactly determine the response function using the nearest-neighbor reduced density matrices as in Fig.~\ref{fig:tfim_response_two_sites}.
+These allow us to determine the response function using the nearest-neighbor RDMs as in Fig.~\ref{fig:tfim_response_two_sites}.

-Although the analysis of the previous section indicates that the derivatives of all the non-vanishing correlation functions $\braket{\sigma^z_i}, \braket{\sigma^x_i\sigma^x_{i+1}}, \braket{\sigma^y_i\sigma^y_{i+1}}$ and $\braket{\sigma^z_i\sigma^z_{i+1}}$ within two local sites scale as $N^0$, the exact results indicate a divergence with $N$ in finite systems as in Fig. \ref{fig:tfim_response_one_site} and (\ref{fig:tfim_response_two_sites}).
-An exact analysis later reveals the logarithmic divergence of the derivatives of the correlations (for example, see Eq.~\eqref{eq:correlation_and_their_derivaties_in_TFIM}) due to the massless free-fermionic spectrum at the critical point resulting from $\epsilon_{k} \sim k$.
+Although the analysis of the previous section indicates that the derivatives of all the non-vanishing correlation functions $\braket{\sigma^z_i}, \braket{\sigma^x_i\sigma^x_{i+1}}, \braket{\sigma^y_i\sigma^y_{i+1}}$ and $\braket{\sigma^z_i\sigma^z_{i+1}}$ within two local sites scale as $N^0$ and thus do not have a power-law divergence in $N$, the exact results indicate a divergence with $N$ in finite systems as in Fig. \ref{fig:tfim_response_one_site} and (\ref{fig:tfim_response_two_sites}).
+An exact analysis later reveals a slower logarithmic divergence of the derivatives of the correlations (for example, see Eq.~\eqref{eq:correlation_and_their_derivaties_in_TFIM}) due to the massless free-fermionic spectrum at the critical point resulting from $\epsilon_{k} \sim k$.